 Been There, Done That

 Putting a cell phone in the outside pocket of your coat will turn it into an ice cube.
 If you put it too deep against your body it might get wet from perspiration.
 A small ziplock bag, a couple of layers deep should keep it working.
 Cell signal on the trail is a bonus, not a guarantee.

 Keep the water flowing: throwing in a couple of water bottles in your bag sounds like a good idea until you find them frozen when you reach for a drink.
 A thermos, some sort of insulted bottle, or a small flask inside your jacket will keep things liquid.

 Duct tape: one particularly cold morning on an extended rail bed, I found that a tiny air leak in my modular helmet was causing some frostbite on my cheek.
-The solution, layer of duck tape placed on the skin in the affected; now I always carry a bit of tape in my pocket.
+The solution?
+A layer of duck tape placed on the skin in the affected area.
+Now I always carry a bit of tape in my pocket.